 Many of us, if not all have experienced hiccups at some point in our lives.
 Even mammals and amphibians have hiccups.
 But have you thought of what exactly causes hiccups?

 A hiccup is a sudden, involuntary spasm of the diaphragm muscle between regular breaths.
-The diaphragm is the dome shaped muscle under your ribcage.
+The diaphragm is the dome-shaped muscle under your ribcage.
 The diaphragm is being innervated by the phrenic nerve, which comes all the way from our neck to the lower part of the chest.
 Anything that irritates the phrenic nerve can then stimulate the diaphragm and cause hiccups.
 Normally, the diaphragm muscle helps pull air into the lungs by pulling downwards as you breathe in, acting as a piston that suctions the air into the lungs.
 When you breathe out, the diaphragm pushes upwards, again like a piston.
-When the diaphragm spasms, the lungs suck in air quickly, and the epiglottis (the valve at top of the trachea) closes abruptly.
-This action stops more air from getting into the lungs and produces the “hiccup” sound we are familiar with, which occurs as the the valve shuts due to the air pressure differential.
+When the diaphragm spasms, the lungs suck in air quickly, and the glottis (the vocal cords inside our voice box) closes abruptly.
+This action stops more air from getting into the lungs and produces the “hiccup” sound we are familiar with, which occurs as the glottis shuts due to the air pressure differential.

 Two Types of Hiccups:

 Typically, hiccups are not pathologic, and they stop on their own, but sometimes hiccups are a symptom of another disease.

 Generally speaking, we can divide the causes of hiccups into two major groups: Non-Pathological and Pathological etiologies – most hiccups that we see and are accustomed to are non-pathological in nature.